Online mail for business

 Phase 2: Existing businesses

-Note: If you have submitted an RC681 Request to Activate Paper Mail for my Business during this transition period (between May 12 and June 16, 2025), you may still receive correspondence online in My Business Account until the CRA processes your request.
-As such, the CRA recommends that you monitor your CRA account for new online mail or register to receive email notifications from the CRA to be notified when you have new mail to view in My Business Account.
+Note: If you submitted an RC681 Request to Activate Paper Mail for my Business between May 12 and June 16, 2025, you may still receive online mail until the CRA processes your request.
+Monitor your CRA account or register for CRA email notifications to stay informed.

-Business correspondence refers to notices, letters, forms, statements, and other documents that are sent by the CRA to communicate important information about your business tax account or returns.
+Business correspondence includes notices, letters, forms, statements, and other documents sent by the CRA to communicate important information about your business tax account or returns.

-With the change to online mail, your business correspondence will be considered received on the date that it is posted to My Business Account.
-You will need to sign in to your CRA account to access, view, print, or download your business correspondence.
-Follow the steps below to access your business correspondence:
+With the transition to online mail, your correspondence is considered received on the date it is posted to My Business Account.

 Step 1: Sign in to your CRA account

-Step 3: Select and review your mail items
+Step 4: Select your mail items to view, print, or download

 Step 1: Sign in to your CRA account

-Step 2: Select your Representative account to go to Represent a Client
+Step 2: On the Welcome page, select your Representative account to go to Represent a Client

 Step 3: Enter the business number and select Access BN